mtanzim/portfolio-2023/src/pages/work/resume.md

 # Tanzim Mokammel

-Experienced senior software engineer with a proven track record in full-stack development and a strong focus on problem-solving and software design.
-Proficient in technologies such as Typescript, NodeJS, React, and Go, with a background in leading and mentoring development teams.
+Experienced senior software engineer with a proven track record in full stack development and a strong focus on problem solving and software design.
+Proficient in technologies such as `Typescript`, `NodeJS`, `React`, and `Go`, with a background in leading and mentoring development teams.
 Recognized for contributions in optimizing systems and driving innovative solutions.

 ## Contact